The living environment of Osaka

 Representing Japan since, Kansai boasts its cultural heritage (Buddhist temples and shrines) and Entertainments (Kabuki, Noh and etc.) still succeeding to this date.
 Kansai is a location where many new businesses and new products are born and in the heart of this place is the capital Osaka, serving as the second biggest economic scale in Japan, next to Tokyo.

-Osaka is a megacity where the traditional culture and modern charm co-exist, with a population of approximately 9 million, Osaka has been ranked 12th in ‘World’s most livable cities’ survey in 2014 (ranked Japan’s highest), held by the Economic Intelligence Unit in England.
+Osaka is a megacity where the traditional culture and modern charm co-exist, with a population of approximately 9 million, Osaka has been ranked 3rd in‘World’s most livable cities’ survey outranking Tokyo (7th) in 2019, held by the Economic Intelligence Unit in England.

 The charm of the dining culture and safety

 Osaka has long developed as a trade/business city, famous for its rich and abundant food culture, so rich and abundant that the phrase “eat till you bust” is often used by the people of Japan to describe it’s richness.

 Shopping can also be enjoyed at many different department stores, outlet malls, Japan’s longest underground shopping district, Japan’s longest shopping street and at Osaka’s own electronic district, Nipponbashi.